 You’ve got your beige cargo pants, moisture wicking shirt, sun protective hat, underwear that you don’t have to wash for 3 days, serious hiking boots and are ready to tough it out in the African bush!
 Yes, I giggled as well when I realized it was called the Bush, but let’s try and stay mature here, alright?

-So where do you even begin to plan this amazing trip of a lifetime?
+So where do you even begin your safari planning, otherwise known as the most amazing trip of your life?
 Like in college, let’s start with a 100 level class, except this time with 15,000lb elephants instead of your Freshman 15 (Not to gossip, but I’m pretty sure I saw those elephants at the cafeteria gorging on the unlimited ice cream…they totally looked bloated).

-Here are 5 key planning points to ace your African Safari adventure without the risk of summer school:
+Here are 5 key points to know before safari planning, so you can ace your African Safari adventure without the risk of summer school:

 - Season: Safari is season dependent in many areas so if you know your travel dates start by looking at the Game Viewing Calendar to choose a destination that will give you the best chance of being face-to-face with large and potentially hazardous animals.
 You can safari on the African continent all year round, but the locations tend to shift like poop smells in the wind…I swear it’s more magical than it sounds.